rellfy/openai/README.md

 ## Examples
 You may refer to the `tests` submodules typically defined in each module for example code.
-As of writing this, the only complete module is the `embeddings` module, so here's an example of how to use that:
+As of writing this, the most complete module is the `embeddings` module, so here's an example of how to use that:
 ```rs
 use openai::{ embeddings::Embedding, models::ModelID };